Palmyra Airport

-Palmyra Airport (مطار تدمر) (IATA: PMS, ICAO: OSPR) is an airport serving Tadmur (ancient Palmyra), a city in Syria.
+Palmyra Airport (مطار تدمر) (IATA: PMS, ICAO: OSPR) is a military airport serving Palmyra, a small city in Syria.

 History

 On 20 May 2015, ISIL captured the airbase.
-As of 27 March 2016, it was recaptured by the Syrian Army following the 2016 Palmyra offensive only to be recaptured by ISIL 8 months later following the Palmyra offensive (December 2016).
+As of 27 March 2016, it was recaptured by the Syrian Army following the 2016 Palmyra offensive only to be recaptured by ISIL eight months later, following the Palmyra offensive (December 2016).
 In March 2017, it was recaptured by the Syrian Army following the Palmyra offensive (2017).
+In December 2024, the Revolutionary Commando Army recaptured the airport.

 Facilities

 The airport resides at an elevation of 403 m above mean sea level.
 It has one runway designated 08/26 with an asphalt surface measuring 2880 × 45 m.

 Airlines and destinations

 Due to the ongoing Syrian Civil War, there are currently no scheduled flights operated to or from the airport.